Health

 There Are Two Kinds of People in the US – Those Who View Health As Static and Those Who Don’t

 I believe Americans need a new way of thinking about health.
 Look where our current perspectives on the subject have gotten us – we are last among the world’s 17 most industrialized nations in all the key health indicators.
-It’s hard to believe but true: we’re last in life expectancy; we have the highest rates of obesity, infant mortality, low birth weights, heart disease, diabetes, chronic lung disease, homicide rates, teen pregnancy, and sexually transmitted diseases.
+It’s hard to believe but true: we’re later in life expectancy; we have the highest rates of obesity, infant mortality, low birth weights, heart disease, diabetes, chronic lung disease, homicide rates, teen pregnancy, and sexually transmitted diseases.

 Folk Fest